noahehall/multicloud/aws/architecture.md

 #### scale in demand

 - both compute + data
-- organic
+- organic demand
-- merger and acquitision: increased dramatically within a short period
+- merger and acquisition: increases dramatically within a short period

 #### scale in complexity